All Episodes

 If you read the media, if you listen to ABC, CBS, NBC, CNN, MSNBC, you think the country is facing the crisis of the century.

-Jeff Sessions as a senator met with an ambassador.
+Jeff Sessions, as a senator, met with an ambassador.

-That's not what he told Al Frank.
+That's not what he told Al Frankie.

 You know, compare this.

-You've got a great column, Victor Davis Hansen today.
+You've got a great column, Victor Davis Hansen, today.

-You know, and talk of removing the president through impeachment.
+The new republic theorizing Trump could be mentally unstable, you know, and talk of removing the president through impeachment.

 You listen to Nancy Pelosi.

-Chuck Schumer has a pit in his own stomach over the disaster that Jeff Sessions may have said hello to an ambassador, which is his part of his job, and I have the list of ambassadors he's talked to.
+Chuck Schumer has a pit in his own stomach over the disaster that Jeff Sessions may have said hello to an ambassador, which was his part of his job.

-Zero information to prove in any way, shape, manner, or form at all, that there's any evidence that the Russians, in fact, influenced our elections.
+There is nothing at all, zero information to prove in any way, shape, manner, or form at all that there's any evidence that the Russians, in fact, influenced our elections.

 As a matter of fact, the House Intelligence Committee chair, Devin Nunez, was asked repeatedly about evidence.